 Kate continues to return to favored designers for important occasions, tonight she wore a custom Alexander McQueen gown by Sarah Burton for the State Dinner in Malaysia.
 The function was hosted by His Majesty The Agong.
 Below we show William and Kate heading into dinner.

-The gala was at His Majesty’s official residence, the Istana Negara; here we see Kate with the Queen and other guests.
+The gala was at His Majesty’s official residence, the Istana Negara; here we see Kate with the Queen.

 The bespoke creation was a jaw-dropper, but there was more to it than meets the eye.
 As is customary for Kate, the piece showcased an homage to her host country: that glittering gold embroidery is a hibiscus, the official flower of Malaysia.
 More from The Australian:

 She towered over her hosts in a pair of four-inch satin heels and kept the tops of her arms covered in line with religious protocol in the Muslim country.

 More on the evening from Richard Palmer in the Express:

 When the King and Queen arrived, Kate bobbed in an elegant, low curtsey.